Anoxic waters: Causes and effects

 Anoxia is quite common in muddy ocean bottoms where there are both high amounts of organic matter and low levels of inflow of oxygenated water through the sediment.
-Below a few centimeters from the surface the interstitial water (water between sediment) is oxygen free.
+Below a few centimetres from the surface, the interstitial water (pore water between sediment grains) is oxygen-free.

-Anoxia is further influenced by biochemical oxygen demand (BOD), which is the amount of oxygen used by marine organisms in the process of breaking down organic matter.
+Anoxia is further influenced by biochemical oxygen demand (BOD), which represents the amount of oxygen utilised by marine organisms during the process of breaking down organic matter.
 BOD is influenced by the type of organisms present, the pH of the water, temperature, and the type of organic matter present in the area.
 BOD is directly related to the amount of dissolved oxygen available, especially in smaller bodies of water such as rivers and streams.
 As BOD increases, available oxygen decreases.
 This causes stress on larger organisms.
 BOD comes from natural and anthropogenic sources, including: dead organisms, manure, wastewater, and urban runoff.

 Human caused anoxic conditions

 Eutrophication, an influx of nutrients (phosphate/nitrate), often a byproduct of agricultural run-off and sewage discharge, can result in large but short-lived algae blooms.
 Upon a bloom's conclusion, the dead algae sink to the bottom and are broken down until all oxygen is expended.
-Such a case is the Gulf of Mexico where a seasonal dead zone occurs, which can be disturbed by weather patterns such as hurricanes and tropical convection.
-Sewage discharge, specifically that of nutrient concentrated "sludge", can be especially damaging to ecosystem diversity.
+A notable example is the Gulf of Mexico, where a seasonal dead zone forms, which can be disrupted by weather patterns such as hurricanes and tropical convection.
+Sewage discharge, specifically that of nutrient-concentrated "sludge", can be especially damaging to ecosystem diversity.
 Species sensitive to anoxic conditions are replaced by fewer hardier species, reducing the overall variability of the affected area.

 Gradual environmental changes through eutrophication or global warming can cause major oxic-anoxic regime shifts.
-Based on model studies this can occur abruptly, with a transition between an oxic state dominated by cyanobacteria, and an anoxic state with sulfate-reducing bacteria and phototrophic sulfur bacteria.
+Based on model studies, this can occur abruptly, with a transition between an oxic state dominated by cyanobacteria, and an anoxic state with sulfate-reducing bacteria and phototrophic sulfur bacteria.

 Daily and seasonal cycles

 The temperature of a body of water directly affects the amount of dissolved oxygen it can hold.
-Following Henry's law, as water becomes warmer, oxygen becomes less soluble in it.
+Following Henry's law, as water becomes warmer, oxygen solubility decreases.
 This property leads to daily anoxic cycles on small geographic scales and seasonal cycles of anoxia on larger scales.
 Thus, bodies of water are more vulnerable to anoxic conditions during the warmest period of the day and during summer months.
-This problem can be further exacerbated in the vicinity of industrial discharge where warm water used to cool machinery is less able to hold oxygen than the basin to which it is released.
+This problem can be further exacerbated in the vicinity of industrial discharge, where warm water used to cool machinery is less able to hold oxygen than the basin to which it is released.

-Daily cycles are also influenced by the activity of photosynthetic organisms.
-The lack of photosynthesis during nighttime hours in the absence of light can result in anoxic conditions intensifying throughout the night with a maximum shortly after sunrise.
+The activity of photosynthetic organisms also influences daily cycles.
+The lack of photosynthesis during nighttime hours in the absence of light can result in anoxic conditions intensifying throughout the night, with a maximum shortly after sunrise.